Insulin Pump Rundown

 Medtronic 530G (discontinued) – While alerts are helpful, the Medtronic 530G paused insulin delivery for up to two hours when no responses were recorded (like while users were asleep), helping to avoid nighttime lows.
 This was handy because nighttime alarms were difficult to hear on the device.
 While the pump worked great with the online CareLink program (and was integrated with MiniMed Connect, an app that allows for monitoring via cell phone), that the data was not downloadable to other programs like Unicare.
 Some users reported struggling with the quiet alerts from the CGM, and there is evidence that the Enlite sensor is not as accurate as the Dexcom sensor.
 Unfortunately, the 530G system only suspends insulin delivery once hypoglycemia was reached.

-Despite 93% of MiniMed users who say the MiniMed 530G pump let them feel more secure in treating their diabetes, this pump is being discontinued as of the last quarter of 2018.
+Despite 93 percent of MiniMed users who say the MiniMed 530G pump let them feel more secure in treating their diabetes, this pump is being discontinued as of the last quarter of 2018.

 *Note on older Medtronic Minimed pumps: 512 and 712 – Have you checked out the Beyond Type 1 Guide to DIY Looping?
 Dana Lewis, one of the creators of the Open APS, described the process for using older Medtronic pumps in a DIY loop using the Open APS during an interview with Beyond Type 1.
 In the US, Medtronic 512 or 712 pumps can be used with a separate rig, a computer with a radio, along with an app on a smartphone that talks to the pump.